AndreasHeger/CGATReport/doc/Running.rst

    that provides the data for the figure.

-3. Testing the :term:`tracker` and customizing the plot using :ref:`sphinxreport-test`.
+3. Testing the :term:`tracker` and customizing the plot using :ref:`cgatreport-test`.

 4. Inserting the :term:``report` directive into the text.

-5. Optionally, removing existing cached data of this :term:`tracker` using :ref:`sphinxreport-clean`.
+5. Optionally, removing existing cached data of this :term:`tracker` using :ref:`cgatreport-clean`.

-6. Building the full document using :ref:`sphinxreport-build` or the :ref:`Makefile`.
+6. Building the full document using :ref:`cgatreport-build` or the :ref:`Makefile`.

 Steps 1-6 are repeated until the document is finished.

-Sphinxreport provides utilities to assisst in this process.
+CGATReport provides utilities to assisst in this process.

 Command line utilities
 ======================

-This page explains the various utilities that come with sphinxreport.
+This page explains the various utilities that come with cgatreport.
 See :ref:`Utilities` for the complete documentation.

 .. _sphinxeport-quickstart:

-sphinxreport-quickstart
+cgatreport-quickstart
 -----------------------

-The :ref:`sphinxreport-quickstart` utility sets up a sphinxreport`sphinxreport` project.
+The :ref:`cgatreport-quickstart` utility sets up a cgatreport`cgatreport` project.
 It is called as::

-   sphinxreport-quickstart -d new_project
+   cgatreport-quickstart -d new_project

 .. _makefile: